oracc/oracc/misc/cbd/README.txt

 2. use cbdalignentries -apply to output the new version of the aligned glossary with edit markers in it:

-	cbdalignentries.plx -apply -base ~/orc/epsd2/00src/sux.glo 00lib/sux.glo >new.glo
+	cbdalignentries.plx -apply 00lib/sux.glo

-2. use cbdpp.plx -edit 00lib/sux.glo >new.glo to apply edit markers; check new.glo and replace 00lib/sux.glo with it
+In -apply mode cbdalignentries puts its output in [LANG]-entries-aligned.glo.

+3. use, e.g.,

+	cbdedit.plx sux-entries-aligned.glo

+to apply edit markers; cbdedit.plx places its output in a file based on the name of the input; for entries-aligned.glo the output is in entries-edited.glo.

+4. Now stash your work so far:

+	cbdstash.plx -entries LANG

+e.g.,

+	cbdstash.plx -entries sux

-3. now align senses using a similar approach
+4. To align senses do:

+       cbdalignsenses.plx 00lib/sux.glo
+       cbdalignsenses.plx -apply 00lib/sux.glo
+       cbdedit.plx sux-senses-aligned.glo
+       cbdstash.plx -senses sux

+Reviewing at each step as for entry alignment.

-4. now align bases and forms--these are done together because the base alignment map is used to rewrite /BASE in the form
+5. now align bases and forms--these are done together because the base alignment map is used to rewrite /BASE in the form

-5. check and correct glossary; be sure to continue to use edit markers because this updates the history correctly
+6. check and correct glossary; be sure to continue to use edit markers because this updates the history correctly

-6. apply corpus update script to corpus
+7. apply corpus update script to corpus

    4a. create use stashed lem data and alignment history to create new input table for atfglobal 4b. apply table to ATF corpus

-7. now complete the process
+8. now complete the process

-	cbdstash.plx -complete
+	cbdstash.plx -done

 Edit Controls